JoyMonteiro/bharatsim-tutorial/source/setup.rst

 Running Scala on Command Line
 -----------------------------

 Let's assume the source code directory is named ``BharatSim``.
 Navigate to the directory in terminal.
+The sbt tool is often utilized to build a project, which is nothing but compiling,  running and testing the project.
+It also offers the capability of executing each of these processes individually.

-* Build the project:
+* Compile the project:

   .. code-block:: console